kw4rgs/clusterify/README.md

    ```

 Now, your application should be deployed and running as a systemd service.
 It will automatically start on boot and restart if it crashes.

-## Information 📢

--   K-means is a clustering algorithm that tries to partition a set of points into K sets (clusters) such that the points in each cluster tend to be near each other.
-It is unsupervised because the points have no external classification.

--   K-nearest neighbors is a classification (or regression) algorithm that in order to determine the classification of a point, combines the classification of the K nearest points.
-It is supervised because you are trying to classify a point based on the known classification of other points.